Knowledge is key: Do your homework to do no harm and see the amazing benefits supplements have to offer dogs.

 - whole food supplement(s)

-- Vitamin D supplementation (only if Vitamin D levels based on bloodwork are low)
+- Vitamin D supplementation (but only if Vitamin D levels based on bloodwork are low)

 A dog battling cancer will need far more support than a healthy dog.